 Real time viewing requires a lower quality video stream, lest you risk lots of buffering breaks.
 Therefore the IQ doesn't use the full force of its 4K camera in live streams.
 This earned it the same score as its predecessor, a still impressive 8 out of 10.

 the IQ delivered the lowest latency time of any of our cameras at just 2 seconds.
 This is as close to real time as you're going to get.
 The stream was also smooth, never jumpy, and was clear or clearer than all of the competitors.
 Just don't expect a big bump in real time viewing quality if you're upgrading to the IQ from the old Nest Cam.

 The IQ has a flat magnetic base that can stand on any flat surface or stick to a vertical magnetic surface.
 It also comes with a screw on mounting plate for non-magnetic vertical surfaces.

-With a list price of $300 the Nest Cam IQ is the most expensive camera we tested.
-If you're willing to pay for a subscription as well, it lives p to that price by offering a wider range of features than any other camera.
+The Nest Cam IQ is the most expensive camera we tested.
+If you're willing to pay for a subscription as well, it lives up to that price by offering a wider range of features than any other camera.
 However, if you just want something for live viewing you can save quite a bit by going with the original Nest Cam Indoor.
-Additionally, if you want to be able to access video histories without a subscription both Canary and NETGEAR offer much more attractive non-subscription services.
+Additionally, if you want to be able to access video histories without a subscription both Canary and NetGear offer much more attractive non-subscription services.

 The Nest Cam IQ is the most advanced camera on the home security market.
 If you want something that can recognize faces this is the camera for you, just don't forget that you'll have to shell out for a Nest Aware subscription as well.